bryanwhiting/blog/tech/why-we-want-new-software.md

 ![Shipping software like fashion, every season](../img/dalle-ship-fashion-software.jpeg){.preview-image}

 Software releases are free, but development is not.
-Therefore, research and development is constant, whereas the Hammer company hasn't needed to update its product in a couple...millenia.
+Therefore, research and development is constant, whereas the Hammer company hasn't needed to update its product in a couple...millennia.
+That's why they call it software.
+It's not hard to make.

 Is there a way to sell software like you sell a hammer?

 No. Because per [Innovator's Dilemma](../book-review/innovators-dilemma.md), those who can out-do you will.
-And software is invitely easy to alter and improve.
-I'm not convinced most "updates" out there are actually improvements, but people like change (ever see a fashion line repeat itself?)
+And software is easy to alter and improve.
+I'm not convinced all "updates" done in the software industry are actually improvements, but people like change.
+Ever see a fashion line repeat itself?

 Software is like fashion.